March 8th Opening Information

 3. How big will the classes be?

-Classes will return to full numbers from September with Covid precautions in place across school.
+Classes will return to full numbers with Covid precautions in place across school.

 Siblings will be in their own year group class.